visheshgupta08071992/ImportantLessonsInAutomation/README.md

 👉 If a JSON is used only for a particular test, even storing that as a String within the test itself should suffice.

+### Lesson 9

+One of my students was asked an interesting interview question - "How to validate API pagination?"

+I realized this could be something important for folks who are looking out for #qajobs

+So I thought to explore it and come up with scenarios that can be validated automatically using REST Assured.

+In layman terms, pagination is used when there is a lot of data to send but the client doesn't want all of it in one go.
+A page is simply a representation of resources.

+In my online REST Assured course, I have used Spotify API (one of the best public APIs out there!).
+But, I didn't automate pagination even though the API implements it.

+Spotify API takes two query parameters, limit and offset.
+Limit is used to set the number of resources a page should return.
+Offset is used to set the starting point.
+For e.g. if there are 10 pages and offset is 5, then the server will send data from the 5th page.

+Each Spotify API sends a standard paging object in the response.
+The fields are href, items, limit, next, offset, previous, total (Spotify URLs are in the comments).

+Our job is to validate this object and here're the possible tests to automate:
+1. When resources are returned, response should be 200
+1. "href" should have a link that returns full results
+2. Number of items in the response should match the limit sent in the request
+3. "next" should have the link to the next page
+4. "previous" should have the link to the previous page if the requested page is not the first page
+5. If the request page is the first page, then previous should be null
+6. If the request page does not exist, then 404 should be returned
+7. When second page is requested, "previous" should have the link to first page

+And so on.

+More or less, any standard pagination implementation will have this paging object.